 Those are two sides of the same coin, but they speak to the different benefits of knowing how much your subscribers, and your list, are worth.

-• If you know how much you can afford to spend in order to get a subscriber, plug that value into your list-building or lead generation efforts, and you just drew a line of “profitable” versus “not profitable” for every single list-building tactic you use.
+- If you know how much you can afford to spend to get a subscriber, plug that value into your list-building or lead-generation efforts, and you just draw a line of “profitable” versus “not profitable” for every single list-building tactic you use.
 This can become particularly useful if you plug the value of each new subscriber into your analytics account, whether that’s Google Analytics or a marketing automation tool.

-• Calculating ROI is the Holy Grail for digital marketers.
+- Calculating ROI is the Holy Grail for digital marketers.
 Having an agreed-upon value for each email subscriber gives you a way to better measure ROI.
-This is especially true if your company has committed to making email marketing central to your business, and maximising your ROI for your personalisation effort.
+This is especially true if your company has committed to making email marketing central to your business.
+You must understand and appreciate that since the advent of AI, hyper-personalisation of which there are many distinctions, has moved into the top spot for ROI, and you need to get on board as fast as possible.

-• Is your company a startup?
+- Is your company a startup?
 Do you have dreams of selling your business one day?
 Then knowing the value of your email list can be as important as knowing the size of your market.
-When direct marketing companies (publishers, catalogs, even online tools) are broken up, it’s usually the list that ends up being the most valuable asset.
-That’s why people say “the money’s in the list.”
+When direct marketing companies (publishers, catalogues, even online tools) are broken up, it’s usually the list that ends up being the most valuable asset.
+That’s why people say “The money’s in the list.”

 Calculating email subscriber value